doji-co/agent-builder/README.md

 ## Usage

-### Create a New Multi-Agent Project
+### Create Command

-Run the interactive CLI to create a new multi-agent system:
+The `create` command offers two options:

 ```bash
 agent-builder create
 ```

+You'll be prompted to choose:

+#### Option 1: Starter Project

-The CLI will guide you through:
+Creates a complete multi-agent system from scratch.
+The CLI guides you through:

 1. **Project name** - Name for your multi-agent project
 2. **Orchestrator details** - The root agent that coordinates sub-agents
    - Name